inasafe/inasafe/docs/reporting-standards.md

 use screenshots and examples liberally so that the norms described here are accessible in both a textual and graphical form.

+# General rules

+In line with InaSAFE's human interface guidelines, all titles should capitalise only the first letter of the first word in labels and titles.

 # Maps